Education, Employment and Training (EET) Service

 - operates the WebChat service accessed through OXME.

-Casework for young people who are Not in Education, Employment nor Training (NEET) to support them into:
+Casework for young people who are Not in Education, Employment or Training (NEET) or at risk of NEET to support them into:

 - further education